 I like to use these when I am making bags.
 Once done a quick rub removes the chalk

 Easy to use marker.
 Refill powder available.
-Case is leak-proof.
+The case is leak-proof.
 Available in four colors: Blue, Pink, White, and Yellow.

 Test the marker first on a piece of scrap fabric to be sure that the lines and marks can be erased (Do not use on fabrics that are not washable)Pat the powdered ink to erase lines and marks.
 Wash fabric with mild detergent to remove any persistent marksIroning or dry-cleaning may make the marks permanentInsert the body firmly into its case when not in u

 I love these because of their fine point.
 On light fabric they are perfect.
 Using an eraser will remove markings.

 Water Erasable Marker

 Makes very faint lines.
 Not my favorite.
 Drys out

 Silver Prisma Pen